-The HTA were created by the UK Parliament as non-departmental public body of the Department of Health,
+The HTA was created by the UK Parliament as non-departmental public body of the Department of Health,

-overseen by an Authority of lay and professional members appointed by the Goverment
+overseen by an Authority of lay and professional members appointed by the Government

-- Held since 2006 – the very first cord blood bank to receive HTA licence!
+Held since 2006 – the very first cord blood bank to receive an HTA licence!

-BSI is the business standards company that helps organizations all over the world make excellence a habit.
+BSI is the business standards company that helps organisations all over the world make excellence a habit.